Pylons/pyramid/docs/tutorials/wiki2/authorization.rst

 (Only the highlighted lines need to be added.)

-We are enabling an ``AuthTktAuthenticationPolicy``, it is based in an auth ticket that may be included in the request, and an ``ACLAuthorizationPolicy`` that uses an ACL to determine the allow or deny outcome for a view.
+We are enabling an ``AuthTktAuthenticationPolicy``, which is based in an auth ticket that may be included in the request.
+We are also enabling an ``ACLAuthorizationPolicy``, which uses an ACL to determine the *allow* or *deny* outcome for a view.

 Note that the :class:`pyramid.authentication.AuthTktAuthenticationPolicy` constructor accepts two arguments: ``secret`` and ``callback``.  ``secret`` is